Admission as an observer organization

-Deadline: organizations have to submit their application for admission one year in advance to attend a session.
-Deadline to apply for admission in time to attend COP 25 is 31 August 2018 (deadline for COP 24 closed on 31 August 2017).
+Deadline: organizations have to submit their application for admission by 31 August of the year preceding the COP at which admission as observer is sought.
 For background on the application timelines please see the information note on revised application timelines here.

 Applications must be complete, including all required official documents and information as outlined in the respective standard admission process above, and have to be submitted within the deadline.
 Incomplete applications as of the deadline will be automatically deferred to the following review cycle.

 Once admitted as observer, please find further information on the registration of representatives for sessions as well as other activities at the following links:

 The UNFCCC secretariat has become aware that certain admitted observer organizations are using commercial business model packages to solicit business.
 As an inducement to sell these packages, potential clients are assured participation at UNFCCC conferences, sessions and meetings through quotas of admitted observer organizations.
 The UNFCCC secretariat would like to make clear that it does not endorse such practices nor does it charge any fees to anyone for participating in the UNFCCC process.
 Eligible participants are accredited only by the UNFCCC secretariat who upon issue of badges by the UNFCCC secretariat can enter conference, sessions and meetings venue and participate, subject to the relevant rules and regulations, in the activities organized by the UNFCCC secretariat including the UNFCCC side events and exhibits and UNFCCC Climate Change Studio.

 Admission as an observer organization to the UNFCCC is a one-off process.
 In accordance with FCCC/CP/1995/7, paragraph 22, organizations, once admitted, are eligible to attend future UNFCCC sessions and do not need to reapply for admission.